UNH-CORE/RM2-tow-tank-results-paper/reviews/reviewer4-response.md

 >2.
 Results are presented and discussed with those from a previous study of a similar turbine.
 For ease of comparison, please add the UNH-RVAT parameters to Table 2.

+The UNH-RVAT parameters have been added to Table 2.

 >3.
 It would be helpful to see Figure 8 with the UNH-RVAT results on the same axes or as additional plots, as they are referred to in the results section and in the conclusions.